Get ready for life beyond school with this disability-friendly music program.

-FREE THREE-WEEK TRIAL: 3.30 - 4.30pm every Thursday during school terms in 2024
+FREE THREE-WEEK TRIAL: 3.30 - 4.30pm every Thursday during school terms

 WHERE: Cloverdale Community Centre - 167-169 Purnell Road, Corio